5 Steps to becoming a CPA in Georgia

 - Fulfill the Board’s experience requirement of one year (2000 hours) of supervised accounting work experience

 b.
 Apply for your Georgia CPA Certificate.
-Use the Application Packet for a Georgia CPA Certificate, found on the NASBA website, as NASBA Licensing Services is the certificate processing agency for the Georgia State Board of Accountancy.
+Use the NASBA Application Package for Georgia CPA certificat , found on the NASBA website, as NASBA Licensing Services is the certificate processing agency for the Georgia State Board of Accountancy.
+Alternatively, you may apply for licensure with NASBA’s online application.
 A complete application packet will include:

 - Completed application